JACoW-org/docs-PURR/docs/Functionalities/connection.md

 ![Plugin connection](pictures/plugin-connection.png)

-- API Url is the URL of a server that hosts an instance of MEOW.
+- **API Url** is the URL of a server that hosts an instance of MEOW.

-- API Key is an alphanumeric string that needs to be provided in order to successfully connect to the desired MEOW instance.
+- **API Key** is an alphanumeric string that needs to be provided to successfully connect to the desired MEOW instance.